 In other words, when it comes to long term probabilities, any blackjack player out there is going to either win or lose around the same number of hands in a row, regardless of whatever betting method he or she is using – even if the rationale is completely random.

 So where does this lead?
-Well, it means that if you typically bet more money after you win a hand and bet less money after you lose a hand, on average the amount you wager during a run of winning hands will be higher than the average amount you wager during a string of losing hands.
+Well, it means that if you typically betting more money or with high limit after you win a hand and bet less money after you lose a hand, on average the amount you wager during a run of winning hands will result higher than the average amount you wager during a string of losing hands.
 It’s deceptively simple: the profit you make from play should outweigh your losses during play.

 Progressive Versus Flat Bettors